Designing a self-contained kit for on-the-go demonstrations of the first wireless MIS surgical device

 - Portable Design: Created a self-contained, self-powered demonstration kit with 6+ hours of battery life

-- Custom Enclosure: Designed and manufactured 15+ custom 3D-printed and laser-cut parts for an aesthetically pleasing acrylic shell
+- Custom Enclosure: Designed and manufactured 10 units with custom 3D-printed and laser-cut parts

-- Power Management: Integrated OmniCharge 20+ power system with battery charging capabilities while case is closed
+- Power Management: Integrated OmniCharge 20+ with battery charging capabilities while case is closed

 - Storage Solution: Collaborated with packaging manufacturer to design custom foam insert for organized component storage

-- Manufacturing Documentation: Created comprehensive 100+ step manufacturing guide for production
+- Manufacturing Documentation: Created comprehensive documentation with 100+ step assembly guide

 Technical Specifications